 On 3-5 July, Macquarie University hosted the 2018 Sydney Research Bazaar (ResBaz).
-Macquarie University became a member organization of the Carpentries, joining in 2016 as the first supporting member organization in Australia.
+Macquarie University became a member organisation of The Carpentries, joining in 2016 as the first supporting member organisation in Australia.
 Associate Professor Shawn Ross, Director of Data Science and eResearch at Macquarie, welcomed attendees to the event.

 Research Bazaar (ResBaz) is a worldwide festival promoting digital literacy emerging at the centre of modern research.
 Every year, ResBaz events are held at university campuses across the globe.
 The aim of these events is to equip researchers from all career stages with digital skills and tools to make their research faster and smarter.

 A unique blend of academic and social life, ResBaz is an event unlike any academic conference.

 ResBazzes were held this year in eight other locations: three in New Zealand (Dunedin, Auckland, and Wellington), three others in Australia (Brisbane, Melbourne, and Perth), as well as Tucson, Arizona in the US and Oslo in Norway.

 This year’s Sydney ResBaz included two days of workshops and digital skills sessions.
 Training in Python Software Carpentry , Data Carpentry with R, SQL and Data Manipulation were offered to participants.
 It also premiered a Humanities, Arts and Social Sciences (HASS) Mixed stream.

 The third, “festival” day featured social activities, lightning talks, demonstrations, booths and stalls, and sessions on machine learning, LEAN innovation, and a digital humanities THATCamp THATCamp -(The Humanities and Technology Camp) Unconference.